Residual permutation test for regression coefficient testing: Numerical studies

 \subsection{Numeric analysis of alternative power}

 In Section~\ref{sec:alternative}, we established asymptotic power guarantees of RPT under fixed design and heavy tailed noises.
 In this section, we validate these theoretical insights via numerical analysis.
 To benchmark the results, we investigate the power of all tests considered in Section~\ref{Sec:SimSetup}.
-We set $n=600$, $p=100$ and vary the $b$ in~\eqref{Eq:Model} as $b\in\{0.1, 0.2, \ldots, 1.9, 2.0\}$.
+We set $n=600$, $p=100$ and vary the $b$ in~\eqref{Eq:Model} for $b$ equals to $0$ or one of the 25 different values on an equally spaced logarithmic grid in the range of 0.01 to 2.
 We analyze the power of all methods with design following Gaussian and $t_1$ distributions and noises following Gaussian, $t_1$, and $t_2$ distributions.
-The estimated power curves over 10000 repetitions are displayed in Figure~\ref{fig:power}.
+The estimated power curves for $\text{RPT}_{\text{EM}}$, RPT, ANOVA, naive RPT, DR, FL and CRT over 10000 repetitions are displayed in Figure~\ref{fig:power} (see also Figure~\ref{Fig:AdditionalPowerSimulation} in the Supplementary Material for power curves of RB, RR and HDI).

-From Figures~\ref{fig:power}(a)-(c), (d) and (f), we can conclude that in most of the settings, the power of RPT is slightly worse than the competing approaches.
+From Figures~\ref{fig:power}(a)-(c), (d) and (f), we can conclude that in most of the settings, the power of RPT is slightly worse than ANOVA, {\rev the naive RPT and FL}.
 The difference is more pronounced when both the design and the noise follow a heavy-tailed distribution (Figure~\ref{fig:power}(e)).
-However, bearing in mind the lack of valid size control of ANOVA, naive RPT and debiased Lasso, we would argue that the gap in power between RPT and these competitors is the price to pay for distribution-free finite-population validity in high dimensions.
-Moreover, we observe that RPT is nevertheless still guaranteed to reject the alternative with high probability given sufficiently large $b$.
+However, bearing in mind the lack of valid size control of {\rev ANOVA, naive RPT, DR, FL and CRT, especially when design and noise are heavy-tailed,} we would argue that the gap in power between RPT and these competitors is the price to pay for finite-sample size validity with only exchangeable noise in {\revone the proportional regime}.
+Moreover, RPT is nevertheless still guaranteed to reject the alternative with high probability given {\rev a signal size $b$ not too much larger than the competitors.
+In addition, we observe that DR does not seem to have power converging to 1 as $b$ increases for heavy-tailed noise, while the power of CRT is substantially reduced for heavy-tailed design distributions.}

 Another interesting phenomenon is that the power of $\textrm{RPT}_{\textrm{EM}}$ is generally stronger than RPT, especially in the setting displayed in Figure~\ref{fig:power}(e), where both design and noise follow $t_1$ distribution.
-This, together with the validity display in Section~\ref{sec:simnull}, suggests $\textrm{RPT}_{\textrm{EM}}$, although being lack of theoretical support, can serve as a viable alternative of RPT in empirical analysis.
+This, together with the size validity display in Section~\ref{sec:simnull}, suggests $\textrm{RPT}_{\textrm{EM}}$, although being lack of theoretical support, can serve as a viable alternative of RPT in empirical analysis.
 We leave the theoretical investigations of $\textrm{RPT}_{\textrm{EM}}$ as future work.